GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

 `Attr<Opacity>` as a parameter is a read (it yields the declared default if nothing upstream wrote the attribute), in the return tuple it is a write, and the same marker on both sides is a modify.
-Note what is gone compared to today: the trait bounds and the implementations list.
 The first parameter after the context is the primary input, and an unbounded generic `element: T` that is returned in the first tuple position means "I pass the element through unchanged".
-The compiler lowers this to a byte copy (often to nothing, see below), and a single compiled instance covers every element type.
-A node that actually computes on the element uses a concrete type or a bound instead and monomorphizes per its implementations list, as today. `_: ()` still means "no primary input".
+The compiler lowers this to a byte copy (often to nothing, see below), and a single compiled instance covers every element type, with no trait bounds and no implementations list.
+A node that actually computes on the element uses a concrete type or a bound instead and monomorphizes per its implementations list.
+`_: ()` means "no primary input".

 ## Levels: before vs. after a structure node